Treating chronic pancreatitis

 If you smoke, you should stop.
 Smoking can speed up the progress of chronic pancreatitis, making it more likely that your pancreas will lose its function.

 It's recommended that you use an anti-smoking treatment, such as nicotine replacement therapy (NRT) or bupropion (a medication used to reduce cravings for cigarettes).
 People who use these types of treatments have a much greater success rate in permanently stopping smoking than those who try to quit using willpower alone.

-If you want to give up smoking, it is a good idea to start by visiting your GP.
-They will be able to provide you with help and advice about quitting and can refer you to an NHS Stop Smoking support service.
+If you want to give up smoking, it's a good idea to start by visiting your GP.
+They'll be able to give you help and advice about quitting and can refer you to an NHS Stop Smoking support service.

 These services offer the best support for people who want to give up smoking.
-Studies show that you are four times more likely to give up smoking if you do it through the NHS.
-For more information, you can call the NHS Stop Smoking helpline on 0800 022 4332 (England only).
+Studies show you are four times more likely to give up smoking if you do it through the NHS.
+For more information, you can call the NHS Stop Smoking helpline on 0300 123 1044 (England only).

 Read more about stopping smoking.